ElMehdiBen/Py_Course/Exercices_05.md

 4. Temperature in °C can be converted to °F using this formula: °F = (°C x 9/5) + 32.
 Write a function which converts °C to °F, _convert_celsius_to-fahrenheit_.
 5. Write a function called check_season, it takes a month parameter and returns the season: Autumn, Winter, Spring or Summer.
 6. Write a function called calculate_slope which return the slope of a linear equation
-7. Quadratic equation is calculated as follows: ax² + bx + c = 0.
-Write a function which calculates solution set of a quadratic equation, _solve_quadratic_eqn_.
 8. Declare a function named print_list.
 It takes a list as a parameter and it prints out each element of the list.
 9. Declare a function named reverse_list.
 It takes an array as a parameter and it returns the reverse of the array (use loops).